GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/index.md

 Enum type names should be in `CamelCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
 The reason for this order is that exported variables might depend on previously defined enums and constants while the enums might also depend on constants.

 {{< highlight gdscript >}}
-export var number: = 0
-export var is_active: = true

 enum TileTypes { EMPTY=-1, WALL, DOOR }

-const MAX_TRIALS: = 3
+const MAX_TRIALS := 3
-const TARGET_POSITION: = Vector2(2, 56)
+const TARGET_POSITION := Vector2(2, 56)

+export var number := 0
+export var is_active := true
 {{< / highlight >}}

 _Note: for booleans, always include a name prefix like `is_`, `can_`, or `has_`.

-Following enums are public and pseudo-private member variables.
+Following are public and pseudo-private member variables.
 Their names should use `snake_case`, `_snake_case_with_leading_underscore` respectively.

-Define setters and getters when properties alter node/class state or if it triggers behaviors (methods).
+Define setters and getters when properties alter the object's state or if changing the property triggers methods.
 When doing this care needs to be taken because we can easily loose track of this hidden alterations and behaviors.
 Include a docstring in the setters/getters if they modify the node/class state in complex ways.

-When writing setters/getters for pseudo-private variables, start with a leading underscore, just like in the case of the variable.
+When writing setters or getters for private variables, start with a leading underscore, just like in the case of the variable.

 {{< highlight gdscript >}}
-var animation_length: = 1.5
+var animation_length := 1.5
-var tile_size: = 40
+var tile_size := 40
-var side_length: = 5 setget set_side_length, get_side_length
+var side_length := 5 setget set_side_length, get_side_length

-var _count: = 0 setget _set_count, _get_count
+var _count := 0 setget _set_count, _get_count
-var _state: = Idle.new()
+var _state := Idle.new()
 {{< / highlight >}}

 Next define virtual methods from Godot (those starting with a leading `_`, e.g. `_ready`).
 Always leave 2 blanks lines between methods to visually distinguish them and other code blocks.